Rick's Daily Tips

 That’s all there is to it.
 From now on the “Lock Screen” will display a message telling you to press Ctrl+Alt+Delete in order to unlock the PC and sign into Windows.

-If your answer to either of those questions is yes I recommend that you check out Windows 10 for Dummies, an easy to understand guide to Microsoft’s latest version of Windows.
+If your answer to either of those questions is yes I recommend that you check out Windows 11 All-in-One For Dummies, a comprehensive, yet easy-to-understand guide to Microsoft’s latest version of Windows.

 Popular…